-On April 24, 2023, Ethias successfully completed the issuance of subordinated bonds as part of a Green Bond.
+Started on April 24, 2023, the issuance of subordinated bonds within the framework of a Green Bond was successfully completed for Ethias.
 The company will be able to pursue its sustainable and responsible investment strategy in the Belgian economy by investing in projects with a positive impact on the environment.